baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part4transform.md

 ![PgAdmin - new tables](img/pgadmin3.png)

-## Exercise 1: build another DBT model :wink:
+## Exercise 1: build another dbt model :wink:

-Now that we discovered a bit more how DBT works, let's try to build another model yourself.
+Now that we discovered a bit more how dbt works, let's try to build another model yourself.

 Our Marketing team would love to target more accurately some geographical areas, and want to create a country dashboard.